-Also, from this table, it appears that the variables that significantly influence the adoption of at least one of the five market gardening crops are: the level of education (positively), the existence of a telephone network (positively), the existence of a market in the village (negatively), the use of farm management tools (negatively), the type of area in relation to the proximity or not of the water table (positively), the accessibility of the village, the security of the site (positively), the location of the agricultural development center, the existence of a market gardening promotion structure (positively), the level of professional experience in market gardening (positively for onions and negatively for krinkrin) and gender (positively for pepper and negatively for krinkrin).
+From this same table, it appears that the variables that significantly influence the adoption of at least one of the five market gardening crops are: the level of education (positively), the existence of a telephone network (positively), the existence of a market in the village (negatively), the use of farm management tools (negatively), the type of area in relation to the proximity or not of the water table (positively), the accessibility of the village, the security of the site (positively), the location of the agricultural development center, the existence of a market gardening promotion structure (positively), the level of professional experience in market gardening (positively for onions and negatively for krinkrin) and gender (positively for pepper and negatively for krinkrin).

-Only one variable among the fourteen (14) tested variables has the merit of significantly influencing the adoption of the five market garden crops simultaneously; it is the existence of a market in the village, that has a negative effect.
-This means that the producers interviewed adopt tomato, pepper, onions, krinkrin and okra when there is no physical market close to their villages.
+Only one of the fourteen tested variables significantly influences the simultaneous adoption of the five market garden crops: the presence of a village market, which has a negative effect.
+This implies that interviewed producers are more likely to adopt tomato, pepper, onions, krinkrin, and okra when there is no physical market near their villages.